This is the reference manual for the component named postmodern, which is part of a library of the same name.

 → boolean

-Acts exactly like save-dao
+Acts exactly like save-dao, except that it

 protects its attempt to insert the object with a rollback point,